BlockchainCommons/keytool-cli/MANUAL.md

 13LFSpGpeYjnFdbT4Sw8qHhCMKACAyoapR
 ```

 Note the following:

 * When more than one output is requested, each output is printed in the order requested on a separate line.
-* Supplied results, like `address-index`, or intermediate derived results, like `address-derivation-path` can also be requested.
+* Supplied results, like `address-index`, or intermediate derived results, like `full-address-derivation-path` can also be requested.

 ## Providing Inputs via STDIN